What is a loop recorder?

-Why should I have my loop recorder at GRH?
+Why should I have my continuous EKG monitor at Grand River Hospital?

 There are many reasons why, but the important ones are:

-- Our local heart doctors will be interpreting your results;
+- Local heart doctors will be interpreting your results;

-- All monies received for this test are kept in this community;
+- All monies received for this test are kept in the community;

-- Only specially trained therapists will be scanning your results, not just a computer;
+- Specially trained therapists will be scanning your results, not just a computer;

 - If we are particularly worried about what we find, your doctor and/or one of our local heart doctors will be called to review our finding right away.